thejsa/KoopaCruiser/README.md

 A basic homebrew web browser for the Nintendo 3DS

 # Features
-- Internet connectivity
+- View a preset page (char *url = "http://jsa.paperplane.io/index.html")
+- Save aforementioned page to a file

 # Credits
 - jsa
-- josamilu
+- josamilu (help with file downloading, some inspiration)